 Depending on the type of sensitive information your users enter on your site, you may want Hotjar to not collect data from certain fields and elements.
 When doing so, Hotjar does not collect the data and instead sends an asterisk "***" or 1s "111" for each character.

-Hotjar does the field/text suppressing before sending the data back to our servers.
-There is no way to retrieve the actual text used once a Recording has been made.
+We suppress fields/text/images before sending the data back to our servers.
+There is no way to retrieve the suppressed content used once a Recording has been made.

 Suppressing input fields in Recordings

 You can suppress all fields on your site by disabling the setting Record visitor keystroke data on this site which can be found by clicking on the edit pencil button next to your site in Sites & Organizations.
 This setting is site-specific.